XNU: IOKit

-IOKit is the device driver framework, written in a subset of C++ based on Embedded C++.
+IOKit is the device driver framework, written in a subset of C++ based on Embedded C++ that lacks features such as exceptions, multiple inheritance, and templates.
 Using its object-oriented design, features common to any class of driver are provided within the framework, helping device drivers be written in less time and code.
 IOKit is multi-threaded, symmetric multiprocessing (SMP)-safe, and allows for hot-pluggable devices and automatic, dynamic device configuration.

 Many drivers can be written to run in user mode, which further enhances the stability of the system.
 If a driver running in user mode crashes, it will not crash the kernel.
 However, if a driver running in kernel mode crashes it will crash the kernel.
 Examples of drivers running in kernel mode include disk adapter and network adapter drivers, graphics drivers, drivers for Universal Serial Bus (USB) and FireWire host controllers, and drivers for virtual machine software such as VirtualBox, Parallels Desktop for Mac, and VMware Fusion.
 In macOS Catalina and later releases, DriverKit allows some of those types of drivers to run in user mode.